sysyMC/AI_in_Neuroscience_EpistemicIntegration_SocialSegregation/README.md

 3) `journals.ipynb`: study of the AI activity of the neuroscience journals and their related authors,
 4) `author_collaboration_network.ipynb`: study of the neuroscientific collaboration network.

 Throughout the codes, some paths toward directories of inputs' importation and outputs' saving (notably for data and figures that are heavy or obtained with long-lasting execution) need to be updated at the discretion of the user.
+The same goes from the installation of some Python packages (use `pip install package` for this purpose).

+Python version of execution's environment: **3.8.10**.